-115.68 (a) Agency policy 5324.12, pages 33-35 clearly define the information within this standard.
+115.68 (a) Agency policy 5324.12, pages 33-35, clearly define the information within this standard.
 Inmates at high risk of sexual victimization shall not be placed in involuntary segregated housing unless an assessment of all available alternatives has been made, and there are no other alternative means of separation.
 The inmate will not be held for more than 24 hours to complete the assessment.
-Adherence to the guidelines set forth in policy 5324.12 of this procedures manual shall occur when inmates are at a high risk for sexual victimization or inmates who have alleged sexual abuse are involuntarily placed into Protective Custody (PC) after a determination has been made that no other available alternative means of separation exist from likely abusers.
+Adherence to the guidelines set forth in policy 5324.12 of this procedures manual shall occur when inmates are at a high risk for sexual victimization or inmates who have alleged sexual abuse are involuntarily placed into Protective Custody (PC) after a determination has been made that no other available alternative means of separation exist from abusers.
 The Program Statement Sexually Abusive Behavior Prevention & Intervention Program requires staff to immediately safeguard an inmate victim when sexually abusive behaviors have been reported.
-Accordingly, staff should assess and consider all appropriate alternatives for safeguarding alleged inmate victims.
-Placing an inmate in protective custody or transferring the inmate to another federal, state, or local prison remain viable options to safeguard an inmate.
+Accordingly, staff should assess and consider all appropriate alternatives for safeguarding alleged victims.
+Placing a confined person in protective custody or transferring the confined person to another federal, state, or local prison remain viable options to safeguard the confined person.
 However, staff must first consider other alternatives based on the circumstances of the allegation.
 This policy was confirmed during the interview with the facility Warden.
 This policy allows for programming, privileges, education, and work opportunities to the extent possible.

-Conclusion: The agency has a policy governing the use of segregated housing to protect an inmate victim who is alleging to have suffered sexual abuse.
-The auditor reviewed the facility evidence provided, interviews, and onsite compliance determinations.
-Based on the evidence provided the facility demonstrates compliance to all provisions within this standard.
-No further action is required.
+Conclusion: The agency has a policy governing the use of segregated housing to protect a victim who is alleged to have suffered sexual abuse.
+The auditor reviewed the facility evidence provided, interviews, and on-site compliance determinations.
+Based on the evidence provided the facility demonstrates compliance with all provisions within this standard.
+No corrective action is required.